North Vancouver Island Things to Do

 We already have several articles that showcase the various activities to see and do in and around Nanaimo, the Parksville area, and the Comox Valley.

-To avoid repeating ourselves too much, this article showcases the must-see highlights of a Vancouver Island road trip starting in Campbell River.
+To avoid repeating ourselves too much, this article showcases the must-see highlights of a Vancouver Island road trip from Campbell River to Port Hardy.

 If you need some guidance on the top things to see before reaching Campbell River, here are some suggestions: